neerja007/ChEA/README.md

 Main page redirection was modified.
 Added a new tab About Us.
 Added dropdowns for each tab.
+Added links to PLacements and each company opens in a new tab.
 Senthil:

 Title of home page changed.